E-commerce in France

 Apply for a local domain name

-The French domain name administrator Afnic assigns domain names with a .fr extension.
+The French domain name administrator Afnic assigns domain names with the .fr land code extension.
 Individuals and EU companies without a French branch can also apply for a .fr domain name through an authorised registrar, which will submit your application to Afnic.
 Afnic has a directory of authorised registrars including Dutch companies.
 You can search the overview by name or country.
 Make sure your website and your general terms and conditions fits with local laws and regulations.

 Your French customers